PurpleKingdomGames/indigo-website/indigodocs/development-status.md

 Development across the breath of features has been uneven.
 Since Indigo is unusual in the way it works, some areas of the code, like the main scene processing pipeline, have had huge amounts of time spent on them.
 Other areas by contrast are probably shockingly naive because we did the simple thing, saw that it worked, moved on, and have had no reason to revisit them.

-We would be grateful if you highlighted any areas you feel need improvement by [raising an issue](https://github.com/PurpleKingdomGames/indigo/issues).
+We would be grateful if you highlighted any areas you feel need improvement by [raising an issue](https://github.com/PurpleKingdomGames/indigo/issues) or getting involved with development!

-## Is there a road map?

-There is!
-We will make it publicly available in due course.